LucMekouar/PS379-Project-Negotiation-and-Influence-/README.md

 # Negotiation Game

 This is a web-based **Negotiation Game** developed as part of the **PS379: Negotiation and Influence** module at the **University of Warwick (2024-25)**.
-The game simulates real-world negotiation scenarios where players make offers and try to reach an agreement.
+The game offers three negotiation scenarios where players make offers and try to reach an agreement.
+Additional Bonus Questions test the player's knowledge of relevant keywords (MCQ format).

 ## Project Structure